Rigidity of the escaping set of polynomial automorphisms of $\mathbb{C}^2$: Proof of Theorem and Corollary

-Finally, we conclude with the following application on biholomorphic {\it Short} $\C^2$'s \begin{thm} Let $H$ and $F$ be generalised H\'{e}non maps of the form (\ref{e:henon}) of the same degree $d \ge 2$ and assume that $d=\pr^m$ for some prime $\pr$ and $m \ge 1$.
+Finally, we conclude with the following applications on biholomorphic {\it Short} $\C^2$'s \begin{thm} Let $H$ and $F$ be generalised H\'{e}non maps of the form (\ref{e:henon}) of the same degree $d \ge 2$.
 Suppose that $\Omega_{H,c}$ and $\Omega_{F,c'}$ are biholomorphic, where